 [client] option group is read by all client

-[client] is the perfect group to use to specify
+[client] is the appropriate group to use to

-the password that you use to connect to the server.
+specify the password for connecting to the server.
 (But make sure

-that the option file is readable and writable only by yourself, so
+that the option file is accessible only by yourself, so that other

-that other people cannot find out your password.)
-Be sure not to
+people cannot discover your password.)
+Be sure not to put an

 use.
 Programs that do not understand the option quit after